 - Arm weakness that can lead to dropping objects unintentionally

-Conservative treatment options usually include over-the-counter, non-steroidal anti-inflammatory medications (NSAIDs) like naproxen and ibuprofen.
-Prescription pain medication may be recommended in some cases, as well as physical therapy exercise to strengthen the abdominal and back muscles in order to stabilize the spine and prevent further slippage.
-You’ll probably be advised to take a break from strenuous activities like sports until you feel better.
-In some cases, your physician may ask you to wear a back brace to help keep your lower back supported and stabilized.
+Conservative treatment options usually include nonsteroidal anti-inflammatory drugs (NSAIDs) like naproxen and ibuprofen.
+Prescription pain medication may be recommended in some cases, as well as physical therapy to strengthen the abdominal and back muscles in order to stabilize the spine and prevent further slippage.
+You’ll probably be advised to take a break from strenuous activities like high-impact sports until you feel better.
+In some cases, your doctor may ask you to wear a back brace to help keep your lower back supported and stabilized.